d-bow/Letterboxd-Watchlist-Streaming-Locations/README.md

 It saves output to the current directory once completed:
 ![](Letterboxd-Completed.png)

+NOTE: Make sure your console is large enough to accomodate for the progress bar.
+Otherwise, instead of updating the bar with every new film, it outputs a new progress bar, filling up the console and ruining my beautiful formatting.

 ### Making Sense of the Output
 The output starts with some basic statistics:
 * How many movies on the watchlist